Pramilashanmugam/to-do-list/README.md

 ## Introduction:
 The purpose of developing this app is to keep track of our current and future appointments/plans.
 It is very important for each and everyone of us to stay organized and manage our day to day tasks effectively.
 I believe this app would help us achieve the same.

-## Main features of this app:

-* Adding tasks: Users can add new tasks with a deadline.
-* Viewing tasks: Users can view their existing tasks in a list format.
-* Deleting tasks: Users can delete tasks they no longer need.
-* Updating tasks: Users can edit existing tasks, by modifying the task description and deadline.

 # Features:

 ## Technologies: